-Many would-be edible gardeners never get started because they think they don’t have enough space for it.
-If you fall into this category, you may be pleasantly surprised to learn how much you can actually grow in a very small area.
+Updated May 21, 2023 – Many would-be edible gardeners never get started because they think they don’t have enough space for it.
+If you fall into this category, you may be pleasantly surprised to learn how much you can actually grow in a very small area, especially if you use vertical gardening techniques.

 All it takes is a little creative thinking.

 Unfortunately, many gardeners focus only on the area under their feet.
-Given that most plants are grown in soil, this line of thinking makes sense.
+Given that most plants grow in soil, this line of thinking makes sense.
 However, you can break free from this limited line of thinking once you decide to “look up.”

 Did you realize that for every square foot of ground space in your garden, you actually have another at least 6 feet of valuable gardening space above it?
 It’s true!
 If you take advantage of all that untapped vertical space, you can grow so much more than you ever thought possible.